Georgetown University Washington, D.C.

 Obesity increases the risk of breast cancer after menopause and is associated with a worse outcome in breast cancers diagnosed at any age.
 Dr. Slingerland is studying how obesity and post-menopausal estrogens increase breast cancer risk and promote estrogen receptor (ER)-positive breast cancer progression to a more aggressive disease.
 Her work may reveal new strategies for preventing the disease from developing and spreading beyond the breast.

 Dr. Slingerland and her team have found that signaling through the estrogen receptor appears to cooperate with obesity-induced inflammation signaling, particularly after menopause.
 They observed that when fat cells interact with breast cancer cells in the breast tissue, an inflammatory reaction occurs in both the cancer and fat cells that drives tumor progression.
-She and her team have found that estrone, the main estrogen produced after menopause which is up to 3 times higher in obese women compared to lean counterparts, contributes to inflammation in the breast and drives metastatic progression.
-Their studies suggest estrone facilitates metastasis via interactions with the transcription factor NFKappaB that activates genes involved tumor cell invasion and suppresses immune mechanisms that normally alert the body to the presence of cancer.
+She and her team have found that estrone, the main estrogen produced after menopause which is up to three times higher in obese women compared to lean counterparts, contributes to inflammation in the breast and drives metastatic progression.
+Their studies suggest estrone facilitates metastasis via interactions with a factor that activates genes involved in tumor cell invasion and suppresses immune mechanisms that normally alert the body to the presence of cancer.

 Joyce Slingerland, MD, PhD is currently Professor in the department of Oncology and co-Leader of the Breast Cancer Program at Lombardi Comprehensive Cancer Center, Georgetown University.
 Prior to moving to Georgetown, she was a professor in the Department of Biochemistry and Molecular Biology at the University of Miami, as well as a member of the senior leadership of the University of Miami Sylvester Comprehensive Cancer Center (UMSCCC) and Co-Program Leader of the UMSCCC’s Molecular Oncology and Experimental Therapeutics Program.
 She has published over 70 articles and reviews in addition to several book chapters and has received numerous awards.